 In 1906 Fernand Bourgeois established a bicycle business in Dole, built a workshop (or factory) in 1925 which he expanded in 1927, 1934 and 1939.
 In 1951 the company was named Onoto-Fernand Bourgeois et Cie SARL.
 In the early 1960s production had risen to 6 or 7,000 bicycles, mopeds and motorcycles annually, using components from Saint-Etienne, Lyon and Northern France, along with engines constructed in the Paris region.
 From 50 workers in 1939, staff levels had decreased to 30 in 1960.
 Production of motorcycles and bicycles ceased around that time, and the factory built furniture.
 It closed around 1971.

-Some were fitted with JAP engines, and they also built 50cc mopeds with 50cc VLT engines.
+Some were fitted with JAP engines, and they also built a range of 50cc mopeds.

 1930 350cc JAP SV

 Type Q 1950 125cc 3 speed VLT engine.

 Type BR175 1956 174cc 4 speed 2T.

 The marque does not appear in many motorcycle encyclopedias.